shadow431/legoParser/readme.md

 <h3>legoPaser.conf options</h3>
   **sheetID**
-      This is the sheetID were it will grab the attachments, and upload the parsed data
+      This is the sheetID were it will grab the attachments

+  **setTemplate**
+      This is the sheet that will be coppied to be used for new inventory sheets

   **ssToken**
       This will be your smartsheet API token

+  **ssWorkspace**
+      This is the workspace that will be search for an existing set sheet, and will be used to place new set sheets

   **countLimit**
       activates a count in the row attachment processor to force a premeture completion after x lego sets